Yinnohs/supermarket-kata/README.md

 ## Expected Functionality

 Implement a `Supermarket` class in Java that supports the following operations:
+(These are examples not the final result expected)
 ### 1. Add Products and Pricing
 ```java
 Supermarket supermarket = new Supermarket();